U.S. Current Trend: Protest Rights Accountability and Reform

 While the impact of these investigations has varied, in some cities it has led to reform.
 For example, in Oakland, CA, multiple investigations led to the eventual disciplining of officers who had inappropriately fired tear gas at protesters and changes in policy to more strictly limit the use of tear gas.

 The federal government has also taken steps to review its conduct and make recommendations for law enforcement across the country.
 For example, a GAO report found that six federal agencies used facial recognition software to identify protesters during the Black Lives Matter demonstrations of 2020, and an Inspector General report investigated the clearing of Lafayette Park in front of the White House on June 1, 2020.
-The Justice Department’s Office of Community Oriented Policing Services (COPS) is currently developing new guidelines for how law enforcement should respond to mass demonstrations.
+The Justice Department’s Office of Community Oriented Policing Services (COPS) released guidelines in September 2022 for how law enforcement should respond to protests, including recommendations for reducing confrontations with and arrests of demonstrators.

 At the initiative of activists and proactive lawmakers, many states and localities also enacted new laws to better protect demonstrators (see ICNL’sReforms Introduced to Protect the Freedom of Assembly).
 For instance, at least 7 states and over a dozen cities enacted legislation that would restrict the use of less lethal weapons at protests, and several cities enacted legislation that increases community control over police surveillance, including against protesters.
 For example: